Qixiong ruqun: Hezi (诃子)

-Pibo (披帛)
+Pibo ()

 Pibo is often used as decoration for qixiong ruqun.
 Pibo evolved from a long shawl, and later gradually became a ribbon between the arms, this is the typical costume of ancient Chinese ladies.
 Pibo often appears in the murals of Sui dynasty and Tang dynasty, and Tang dynasty is the most popular period.
 It is made of silver or gold chiffon, one end of which is fixed on the belt of the half arm then draped over the shoulder and wound around the arms.
 There are two kinds of pibo: one type of banner is broader and shorter, which is mostly used by married women.
 Another can reach more than two meters in length, primarily used by unmarried women.
 Women's clothing styles in the middle and late Tang dynasty tend to be more and more loose and elegant, so most of them are decorated with pibo.
 It is a type of decoration that influenced the dupatta in India.

-Daxiushan (大袖衫)
+Daxiushan ()

 Daxiushan is also used to match the dress with the skirt.
 In ancient times, qixiong ruqun with a daxiushan can be worn as a formal dress.
 The material of daxiushan upper garment is compared commonly flimsy.
 Its lace-up position is located in the lower part of clothing.
 This kind of dress can be seen in the Tang dynasty cultural relics silk painting "court ladies adorning their hair with flowers", this work is from Zhou Fang, who was a very influential painter in the middle Tang dynasty.
 The cuff of daxiushan upper garment has 4.37 feet above commonly.
 Many costumes can be used with daxiushan, which is commonly seen with narrow sleeves, straight sleeves and wide sleeves blouse (ru).